New Haven, CT Post Judgement Modifications

 - remarriage or cohabitation.

 If the court finds that there has been a substantial change as above in either party's financial circumstances, then it will consider the same set of factors as when determining the original alimony award, including the length of the marriage and age and health of the parties.
 Nonetheless, the court will balance the financial needs of the party receiving alimony with the financial ability of the other spouse to pay when granting modification.
-Visit our page on Alimony to learn more specific factors a court will consider.

 Be aware that if the spouses previously agreed in writing or with the court that alimony would be non-modifiable, neither spouse can ask for any changes to the alimony award.

-Changing Child Support
+Child Support Modification in CT

 Either parent can also petition for child support modification if there has been a substantial and continuing change in their financial circumstances.
 The court considers a change “substantial” if it would change the child support award by at least 15% from the current amount and “continuing” if it is expected to last indefinitely into the future, such as a job loss.
 Other examples of such changes in circumstances could be: